GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 Conversely, this chapter will focus on problems involving explicitly moving entities.
 No single well-defined task could be labeled as _active sound source localization_; thus, researchers have studied a wide range of diverse problems of this kind.
 The common characteristic of active #acr("SSL") problems is considering a mobile robot operating in an acoustic environment that includes one or several sound sources.
-In this dynamic context, the method then requires the agent to determine the relative positions of the sources.
+In this dynamic context, the method generally requires the agent to determine the relative positions of the sources.
-The most significant difference is whether the robot's movement policy is explicitly optimized for this task.
+The most significant difference is whether the robot's movement policy is explicitly exploited and possibly optimized for this task.

 In 2000, Nakadai et al. @nakadai_active_2000 designed a complex robotic system to perform _active audition_.
-This innovative work consists of a physical robotic prototype equipped with microphones and cameras for sensing the environment.
+This innovative work consisted of a physical robotic prototype equipped with microphones and cameras for sensing the environment.
 The _active audition_ task aims to identify the #doa of the present sources accurately.
 To achieve this objective, both vision and audio signals are processed to enhance the robustness of the prediction.
 Also, the robot's head movement automatically adjusts to face the currently active source.
 Visual data plays an essential role in refining the angular estimation.
-The authors use the framework of Epipolar Geometry to compute an angle from both the camera images and the spectrums of the signals received by left and right external microphones.
+The authors use the framework of Epipolar Geometry to compute an angle from both the camera images and the spectra of the signals received by left and right external microphones.
 Thanks to this angle, a directional band-pass filter is constructed, which permits dampening noise sounds produced by the robot's motors.
 This method circumvents the use of #acr("HRTF"), which is challenging to access in real-world scenarios.
 They test this pipeline within a relatively simple experimental scenario.